-The CCRI Disability Services for Students (DSS) Office is responsible for working with students to make disability accommodations.
-In some cases, RI Promise students with a documented disability will be able to remain eligible for RI Promise funding while taking fewer than 12 credits per semester.
+The CCRI Office of Disability Accessibility for Students (DAS) Office is responsible for working with students to make disability accommodations.
+In some cases, RI Promise students with a documented disability will be able to remain eligible for RI Promise funding while taking 6 credits per semester.

-Students with an approved reduced course load may complete no fewer than 18 credits per academic year while retaining their status in the RI Promise program.
-However, the RI Promise program will only cover tuition and mandatory fees for two years at CCRI.
-Students with an approved reduced course load will not be eligible to receive additional RI Promise funding after two years have elapsed.
+Students with an approved reduced course load accommodation may complete no fewer than 12 credits per academic year while retaining their status in the RI Promise program.
+However, the RI Promise program will only cover tuition and mandatory fees for up to 60 attempted credit hours inclusive of any necessary developmental courses.
+Students with an approved reduced course load will not be eligible to receive additional RI Promise funding after 60 credit hours have been attempted.
+Students must meet all other RI Promise program requirements.

-How to Request a Disability Accommodation
+How to Request a Reduced Course Load Accommodation

-Students requesting full-time status with a reduced course load must follow the steps below:
+Students requesting full-time status with a reduced course load must take the steps below: